altmann/FluentResults/README.md

 ## Why Results instead of exceptions

-To be honest, returning a Result object indicates success or failure is not a new idea.
+To be honest, returning a Result object indicating success or failure is not at all a new idea.
 Martin Fowler already wrote about this pattern  in 2004.

-If you want to know what Martin Fowler think about Results read that: [Notification by Martin Fowler](https://martinfowler.com/eaaDev/Notification.html)
+If you want to know what Martin Fowler think about Results go to [Notification by Martin Fowler](https://martinfowler.com/eaaDev/Notification.html)

-If you want a second opinion read that: [Error handling: Exception or Result? by Vladimir Khorikov](http://enterprisecraftsmanship.com/2017/03/13/error-handling-exception-or-result/)
+If you want a second opinion read [Error handling: Exception or Result? by Vladimir Khorikov](http://enterprisecraftsmanship.com/2017/03/13/error-handling-exception-or-result/)

-If you want a short summary read that: [Error Handling — Returning Results by Michael Altmann](https://medium.com/@michael_altmann/error-handling-returning-results-2b88b5ea11e9)
+If you want a short summary go to [Error Handling — Returning Results by Michael Altmann](https://medium.com/@michael_altmann/error-handling-returning-results-2b88b5ea11e9)

 ## Creating a Result